How To Convert S Corp To C Corp: Everything You Need to Know

 Business owners may choose to change their tax status if their companies no longer meet the requirements to be an S corp, as outlined by the IRS.
 You must give all shareholders adequate notice of your intention to change.
 They must be given the opportunity to attend a meeting to consent to the change.

-To continue as an S corp, your business must meet the following requirements:
+To continue as an S corp, you must meet all of the IRS criteria:

-- You can have no more than 100 shareholders.
+- You cannot have more than 100 shareholders.

-- You cannot have more than one class of stock.
+- You cannot issue more than one class of stock.